qinguorui2001/tp/docs/DeveloperGuide.md

 5. Should be a single user product.
 6. Data should be stored in a human editable text file.
 7. Data cannot be stored in DBMS.
-8. Size of products should not exceed 100MB.
+8. Size of products should not exceed 100 MB.
-9. Size of documents should not exceed 15MB per file.
+9. Size of documents should not exceed 15 MB per file.

 *{More to be added}*